A Waterproof-ish Corsair Mechanical Keyboard, The K68

 Corsair has also yet to disclose a price, but given its name and number combination, it’s likely to slot in between the K65 and K70.
 You may also notice that the K68 looks just like the K63 but with a numpad.
 Thus, although Corsair seems pretty pumped about the IP32 business, it could easily have marketed the K68 as the full-size version of the K63.
 They both appear to have the Corsair “look” but in plastic instead of metal, and they have some of the same dedicated buttons.
 (The new K68 lacks the upper left-side media controls.)
 Both also offer only single-color backlighting.

 If we had to guess, we’d peg the price at about $100.
+(Update: Nailed it.)
 We’ll likely find out for sure later this week at Computex.